You are listening to the Sean Hannity Radio Show Podcast.

 That to me makes a suggestion of something that says I should pay attention.

-Doesn't mean that anybody did anything.
+It doesn't mean that anybody did anything.

 I've heard a lot of suggestions of evidence in any number of fronts.

-But right now, that's all they are, because there are requirements for evidence.
+But right now, that's all they are because there are requirements for evidence.

-And that isn't to say that reporter's not legitimate, because a lot of these reporters are very legitimate.
+And until that evidence is produced, not just by somebody telling a reporter, and that isn't to say that reporter's not legitimate because a lot of these reporters are very legitimate.

 On my radio show, nobody has called for anybody's impeachment.

-Well, you're one of more reasonable people, and I don't even think I should have you on anymore because every time I I put you in a corner about your liberal brethren, well, that's them and not me.
+Well, you're one of the more reasonable people, and I don't even think I should have you on anymore because every time I put you in a corner about your liberal brethren, well, that's them and not me.

 That's them and not me.

-And which makes you smoke objective.
+And which makes you smarter?

 Let me give you one example.